 Away from the absolute chaos that greets you outside Ladbroke Grove tube and up the nearby hill sits The Eagle.
 It’s bright and airy in summer, dark and cosy in winter –

 a perfect local if ever there was one.
-The Truman Brewery has invested heavily in this establishment, with big and plentiful windows lending a natural light, dark wood floors, comfy seats by a fireplace and an island bar topped with two big, bold tanks (the traditional, ‘bright’ kind), holding the brewery’s Raw lager, which will drip condensation on you, should you happen to stand in the wrong place.
+Hippo Inns has invested heavily in this establishment, with big and plentiful windows lending a natural light, dark wood floors, comfy seats by a fireplace and an island bar topped with two big, bold tanks (the traditional, ‘bright’ kind), holding the brewery’s Raw lager, which will drip condensation on you, should you happen to stand in the wrong place.
 The fact that the tanks are replenished every three or four days tells you that whatever they’re doing, they’re doing it right.

 Pints, in general, come in on the wrong side of a fiver, not that it seems to bother punters much.
 The staff, as with the majority of the clientele, are young, vibrant and chatty.
 There’s a slight Bavarian twist to the menu, with pork knuckle and German sausage among the unexpected items.
 While a burger came up pretty rare and greasy on my visit, the chicken schnitzel with fried duck egg and baby gem salad was superb.
 And to (literally) top it all, there’s another huge area with a bar upstairs; on a weekend afternoon you should pull up a seat by a window and survey all life before you.
 The eagle has landed.

 |Venue name:||The Eagle||Contact:|

 250 Ladbroke Grove